Vets-Who-Code/Tutorials/resource-docs/readme.md

 ## Style Guide
 - All links will be h2 in size

-- Each Link will appear on its own line.
+- Each link will appear on its own line.

 - The link description will describe the resource as concisely as possible.